Mom of missing Welch girl pleads for tips from the hospital while battling liver failure

 “Please, if you know anything that would help us lead to the girls' bodies, we are desperate for that information.
 Please give Lorene this peace so she can fight for her health.”

-Authorities believe Warren Phillip Welch II, David Pennington and Ronnie Busick were behind the killings, kidnapping the girls and setting the mobile home on fire.
+Authorities believe that Warren Phillip Welch II, David Pennington and Ronnie Busick were behind the killings, kidnapping of the girls and setting the fire at the mobile home.

-Welch died from ALS in 2007.
+Welch died in 2007.
 After his death, his Chetopa, Kansas, home was struck by lightning and burned.
-Pennington died in 2015 from a drug-related death.
+Pennington died in 2015.

-Busick was sentenced to 10 years in prison in August after pleading to a reduced charge.
-He remains in jail waiting to be transported to a Department of Corrections facility, but investigators are still talking with him almost daily.
+Busick was sentenced in August to 10 years in prison after pleading guilty to a reduced charge.
+He remains in jail awaiting transport to a Department of Corrections prison, but investigators are still talking with him almost daily in an effort to find the girls' remains.

 Life has taught us to wait patiently, Brodrick said.